rimihaeg/workout-tracker/readme.md

 The first element now is the newest element, so calling `subList()` now returns a list with the intended order.

 ### background colour and linux
-Some linux distros using themes have the tendency to fill in colours that were not explicitly stated in the css.
+Some linux distributions that can use themes have the tendency to fill in colours that were not explicitly stated in the css.
 Often this leads to form input boxes to take on the colour of the theme.
 A dark theme causes black characters on a black background, not very user friendly.
 Some websites, like Quora, do not have a stated background colour.